NATURE CENTER NEWS

 Buena Vista Creek Monitoring report

 The North San Diego County Watershed Monitoring Program, a program of Preserve Calavera, is a shining example of citizen science.
 This group conducts regular water quality monitoring of North County watersheds.
-Here is the 2019 Buena Vista Creek Monitoring report.
+Please see this link for more information, including reports on data collected at the watershed testing sites.

 Buena Vista Lagoon Restoration Update

 On May 22, 2020, the San Diego Association of Governments (SANDAG) approved a project for restoring the Buena Vista Lagoon in Oceanside, CA. This is a historic event, an almost 20-year effort in the making.
 The stakeholders ultimately agreed on a modified saltwater alternative, which keeps a portion of the lagoon (a small basin owned by the homeowners) intact as a freshwater system, with ocean saltwater bypassing this portion.
 The weir will be removed and the lagoon dredged and engineered to allow tidal flushing of ocean water.
-Currently, SANDAG is in the process of acquiring funding for the permitting and design work.
-They hope to have funding approved sometime in 2021.
-To read Buena Vista Audubon Society's statement on the approval of the modified saltwater alternative, please either read on the website here or download the PDF.
+In November, 2021, SANDAG was awarded $3 million from the State Wildlife Conservation Board for 30% engineering and design.
+They are working with federal funding agencies to acquire approximately $3.8 million for 65% design, engineering, and permitting.
+As of late December 2023, SANDAG's engineering contractors are conducting studies and surveys for the 30% engineering and design phase.
+More information on the BV Lagoon Enhancement Project.

 Other Conservation News